-• The budgeted amounts for Operating Expenses line items may be exceeded up to the amount stated in Behavioral Health Services Administrative Adjustment Request (AAR) Guidelines as long as the t o t a l of all items does not exceed the total budgeted Operating Expenses including any allowable unexpended Salaries and Benefits, except for asterisked line items.
+• The budgeted amounts for Operating Expenses line items may be exceeded up to the amount stated in Behavioral Health Services Administrative Adjustment Request (AAR) Guidelines as long as the t o t a 1 of all items does not exceed the total budgeted Operating Expenses including any allowable unexpended Salaries and Benefits, except for asterisked line items.
 Overspending by more than the allowable amount per AAR Guidelines on these Operating Expense budget line items will require a one-page Administrative Adjustment Request (AAR) form.
 The AAR form must be submitted clearly describing the justification for overspending, the budget line items and amounts affected.
-AAR is applicable to Cost Reimbursement payment type contracts only.